The Rules of the Palace Shield Cricket Competition

 5. Special General Meetings.
 The Committee shall convene Special General Meetings at such times and places as they shall appoint, or following receipt by the Secretary of a request in writing from any Club, stating the objects of such Meeting, and signed by ten Clubs of the Competition.
 Such a meeting shall not be held within 14 days of receipt of the request.

 7. Club Officials & Welfare.
-Each Club shall be sent annually a ‘CLUB OFFICIALS' form, which must be completed in full and returned to the Secretary before the 6th January.
-Clubs must also complete the form giving information on Welfare Officers and Coaches, which must be returned to the Secretary before the 1st April.
+Each season clubs must submit their safeguarding information on the Safe Hands Management System before 30th June.
 Clubs must also complete the form sent to them regarding information on Welfare Officers, coaches, captains & umpires, which must be returned to the Assistant Secretary before the 1st April each year.
 Clubs must also ensure that all of their captains & umpires have an up to date DBS check completed.
 Non-compliance with any of the administration contained within this rule will result in penalties as decided by the management committee.

 8b.
 In both league and cup games any club failing to fulfil its engagement by not fielding a team at the time of commencement of a fixture approved by the Competition shall forfeit up to £50.00 to the Competition funds and up to £50.00 to the opposing Club.
 In league games the Committee may also: